pymloaccounting/pymloaccounting.github.io/_posts/2017-01-26-Quote-Endpoints.md

 <h1>Quote Endpoints</h1>
 </header>

-You can manage quotations with "quotes" API endpoint, send quotes to negotiate selling price with customers.
+You can manage quotations with "quotes" API endpoints, send quotes to negotiate selling price with customers.

-A quote must have an unique quote number "quote_no" and some items to sell, where all mandatory fields will be listed in **Attributes** below.
+A quote must have an unique quote number "quote_no" and some items to sell, where all required fields are listed in **Attributes** below.

 When a quote is created, it will be "Draft".
 Please sign in Pymlo web system to send it to your customers.